-Inappropriate footwear- shoes with inadequate support or shoes that alter the normal biomechanics of foot can result into excessive strain on the shin bone during the training phase.
+Inappropriate footwear- shoes with inadequate support or shoes that alter the normal biomechanics of the foot can result in excessive strain on the shin bone during the training phase.

-Overpronated foot (flattened medial arch of foot in standing) – this results into inward rotation of shin bone putting excessive strain to the bone while training.
+Overpronated foot (flattened medial arch of the foot in standing) – this results in inward rotation of shin bone putting excessive strain to the bone while training.

 Oversupinated foot (high arch foot) – altered biomechanics makes the foot susceptible to injuries and put undue stress on structures supporting the foot.

-- Initial treatment of most of the sports injury comprises of PRICE (protection, rest, ice, compression and elevation) to reduce the pain and inflammation.
+- Initial treatment of most of the sports injury comprises PRICE (protection, rest, ice, compression, and elevation) to reduce the pain and inflammation.

 - Physiotherapist needs to identify and correct the training errors and biomechanical faults which make the foot vulnerable to injuries.